The WELL® is a Salon.com community

 SSH

-SSH is a terminal emulation protocol.
-It makes your machine a terminal for issuing commands to The WELL's machines.
+SSH is a terminal emulation protocol that replaces old, insecure telnet.
+It makes your machine a terminal for issuing commands to The WELL’s machines.
 SSH programs for Windows as well as Mac machines can be downloaded from shareware sites such as Tucows or CNet.

-Mac OSX machines have an SSH program in Terminal.
+Mac OSX and Linux machines have an SSH program in Terminal.
 Go to the Applications folder, then the Utilities folder to find Terminal and the SSH program.
 To use SSH from Terminal, just type ssh username@well.com to be connected to your account on The WELL.
+If you’re on MS Windows, you might have to download an SSH program like putty, but users are reporting that the ssh string works in the Windows 10 command window.

-File transfer protocol (FTP) is a method for moving files over the Internet.
-FTP programs for Windows as well as Mac machines can be downloaded from shareware sites such as Tucows or CNet.
+SFTP is a program for uploading and managing files.
+Like its ancestor, FTP, it is a method for moving files over the Internet.
+However, unlike FTP, it securely encrypts the connection.
+GUI (graphical user interface) SFTP programs for Windows as well as Mac machines can be downloaded from shareware sites such as Tucows or CNet.
+Your current FTP programs can probably be set to SFTP in the Server Settings field.

-Most Web page authoring programs use built-in FTP to move files.
-Point them at www.well.com, enter your login and password, and they should end up in your Web directory.
+Most modern Web page authoring programs use built-in SFTP to move files.
+Point them at well.com, enter your login and password, and be sure to change to the WEB folder before uploading your files.

 For Further Information...